Inheritance and Divorce

 Money or real estate received as inheritance often becomes a community asset as time passes.
 At the time of a divorce, it is important to establish the extent to which the inheritance is separate and what part of it is community property.
 Many scenarios can play out with inherited wealth during the course of a marriage.
 These have a bearing on determining the right way to split property.

-The Law Offices of Alex R. Hernandez, Jr. PLLC.
-Principal Office
+Alex R. Hernandez Jr. Trial Lawyers Principal Office

 921 N. Chaparral Suite 100